 Because the project provides affordable housing, it is entitled to obtain numerous concessions under the state density bonus law.
 The building would occupy 74% of the project site, well above the 50% threshold that the zoning code would typically allow.
 And it would not meet the city's requirement of providing 150 square feet of usable open space per dwelling.

 Furthermore, because the project is within half a mile of a major transit stop, it qualifies for unlimited density under state law.

 The application comes at a time when the city has been struggling to make inroads in meeting its own — as well as regional — targets for affordable housing.
-While Santa Clara County has spearheaded the development of below-market-rate projects at 231 Grant Ave., which targets teachers, and 525 E. Charleston Road, the city's only major 100% affordable-housing development in recent years has been Wilton Court, a 59-apartment complex at 3705 El Camino Real that the council approved in 2019 and that is now being constructed.
+While Santa Clara County has spearheaded the development of below-market-rate projects at 231 Grant Ave., designated for teachers, and 525 E. Charleston Road, the city's only major 100% affordable-housing development in recent years has been Wilton Court, a 59-apartment complex at 3705 El Camino Real that the council approved in 2019 and that is now under construction.

 The city's struggles on affordable housing were highlighted in a recent Santa Clara County Civil Grand Jury Report, which compared Palo Alto's progress on housing development to that of Mountain View.
 The grand jury recommended that Palo Alto speed up its planning process, identify additional funding mechanisms to support affordable housing and explore the creation of "area plans," vision documents that target particular areas of the cities and typically involve significant zoning changes and redevelopments that align with the city's goals.

 The shortage for residents in the "low income" and "very low income" categories have been particularly acute in Palo Alto.
 The grand jury noted that the city approved just 80 residences for these income categories between 2015 and 2019, which represents just 7% of its obligations under the Regional Housing Needs Allocation process.